braph-software/BRAPH-2/README.md

 > [Nature Communications 16, 2748 (2025).](https://doi.org/10.1038/s41467-025-57995-0)

 ### BRAPH
-BRAPH is the original graph-theory software package on which BRAPH 2 stems from, providing tools for brain connectivity analysis.
+BRAPH is the original graph-theory software package from which BRAPH 2 evolved, providing tools for brain connectivity analysis.

 > Mijalkov et al., *BRAPH: A graph theory software for the analysis of brain connectivity*.
 > [PLoS ONE 12, e0178798 (2017).](https://doi.org/10.1371/journal.pone.0178798)